rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 **Note on publication statement:** `Printed by R. Badger according to the STC.`

-(Comment: A separate note is used to provide a full citation for the reference to the published description)
+(*Comment:* A separate note is used to provide a full citation for the reference to the published description)

 <a name="4.223.5.2">4.223.5.2</a>  If the identification of the manufacturer is based on a device, supply the name of the manufacturer in square brackets, even if the device includes the manufacturer’s initials or spelled-out name.
-Make a note about the basis for the identification, the source of the information used, the presence of the device, etc. See [Note on manufacture statement](https://rbms-bsc.github.io/DCRMR/docs/ppdm/Note-on-manufacture-statement/).
+Make a note on manufacture statement about the basis for the identification, the source of the information used, the presence of the device, etc (see [4.226.5.2](/DCRMR/books/ppdm/Note-on-manufacture-statement/#4.226.5.2).

 Example: `[Robert Bryson]`